 Both of these books have major plotlines concerned with life after high school, college and university admissions, and finding the best path for yourself.
 In Just Visiting, Reagan and Vic planned to go to college together, but they found that what they wanted was actually quite different.
 In Radio Silence, most of the main characters felt major pressure to go to top-rated universities, but several in fact really didn’t want to be there.

 There was a much stronger sense of pressure and burnout around school in Radio Silence.
-Just Visiting showed Reagan having to keep her grades up for scholarships and going to great lengths to get schoolwork done — staying up late after working a long shift at the diner, working by flashlight when her trailer lost electricity, staying with a friend all week to have computer access — but the obstacles and pressures seemed to mainly due to her poverty, not outside expectations.
+Just Visiting showed Reagan having to keep her grades up for scholarships and going to great lengths to get schoolwork done — staying up late after working a long shift at the diner, working by flashlight when her trailer lost electricity, staying with a friend all week to have computer access — but the obstacles and pressures were mainly due to her poverty, not outside expectations.
 (If anything, Reagan’s expectations of herself were highest; she really wanted out of the town she grew up in, and many people around her derided her dreams.)
-In Radio Silence, three of the key characters were at the top of their classes and have always gotten very good grades.
+In Radio Silence, three of the key characters were at the top of their classes and had always gotten very good grades.
 They were expected by their schools, friends, and in one case, family, to go to a top university, to apply to Oxford or Cambridge and have a good chance at getting in, to spend a lot of time revising for exams or doing other schoolwork.
-It’s a pressure that’s just as real as that shown in Just Visiting, but it’s different.
+It’s a pressure that’s just as real as that shown in Just Visiting, but it’s of a different nature.

-Both books also showed a mix of economic situations, and this effected attitudes towards college/university in some cases.
+Both books also showed a mix of economic situations, and this affected attitudes towards college/university in some cases.
 In Radio Silence, Daniel’s family was not particularly well off.
 Frances and her mom seemed to do fine for money, but the 90 pound train ticket was very non-trivial.
 I was never sure about Aled’s family, but his mom seemed more upper class than the other parents in the book.
 And then in Just Visiting we had Reagan, who lived in a trailer park and used money from her work at the diner to pay some of the bills, and we had Vic, who pretty much never worried about expense.